Best Diet for PCOS

 Holistic and functional medicine advice

 On the flip side, functional medicine and holistic practitioners believe that the symptoms of PCOS can be managed very well through diet and lifestyle techniques.
-For example, they often say that dairy should be avoided with PCOS.
-A low-fat diet is also a poor recommendation because not consuming enough healthy fats can impair a woman’s ability to make hormones.
+For example, they often say that dairy and gluten should be avoided with PCOS.
+A fat-free diet is also a poor recommendation because not consuming enough healthy fats can impair a woman’s ability to make hormones.